Installation

 Installation from Distribution Repositories

 Some Linux distributions ship KIWI NG in their official repositories.
 These include openSUSE and Fedora since version 28.
-Note, these packages tend to not be as up to date as the packages from OBS, so some features described here might not exist yet.
+Note that these packages tend not to be as up-to-date as the packages from OBS, so some features described here might not exist yet.

 Note

-There are many packages that contain the name kiwi in their name, some of these are not even python packages.
-Please double check the packages’ description whether it is actually the KIWI NG Appliance builder before installing it.
-Please also note, depending on how the responsible packager has integrated KIWI NG into the distribution, the install name can be different from the instructions provided in: Installation from OBS
+There are many packages that contain the name kiwi in their name; some of these are not even Python packages.
+Please double-check the package’s description to see whether it is actually the KIWI NG Appliance builder before installing it.
+Please also note that, depending on how the responsible packager has integrated KIWI NG into the distribution, the install name can be different from the instructions provided in: Installation from OBS.

 To install KIWI NG for the desired distribution, run the following command: